kristianernst/kristianernst.github.io/_posts/2023-09-07-autoencoders.markdown

 \mathcal{L}_{\theta, \phi}(x) \approx \frac{1}{R}\sum_{r=1}^R\log \frac{p_\theta(x|z^r)p(z^r)}{q_\phi(z^r|x)}, \\z^r = \mu_\phi(x)+\sigma_\phi(x) \otimes \epsilon^r
 $$

-Instead of using $z$ as a stochastic variable, we can use $\epsilon$ which is a normally distributed variable with $0$ mean and unit variance.
+Instead of using \\(z\\) as a stochastic variable, we can use $\epsilon$ which is a normally distributed variable with $0$ mean and unit variance.
 It has no parameters and we have replaced all occurrences in the integral by this deterministic mean functions times the standard deviation times this noise we draw from this simple normal distribution

 Instead of having the integral, we replace it by a sample, usually we set $R$ equal to 1 to get the optimal tradeoff between speed and accuracy.